Heroes will rise up and discover the light. It's time for you to discover yours. It's time to be the hero of your own story. Prepare to GLOW.

 There are plenty of buses running from the City Centre to stops right outside The Botanic Gardens.
 For more information on a specific route, check the First Bus website.

-Parking is extremely limited in the West End so we’d strongly encourage you to take public transport if you can.
+There is no parking at the Botanics.
 There are parking restrictions in nearby streets and Parking Enforcement Officers will be in operation.
 The nearest car park is a few minutes' walk away at Lilybank Gardens, just off Ashton Lane, and there is another at Kelvinbridge Subway Station.
-There's also a taxi rank just outside The Botanic Gardens.
+There are several public car parks within a short walk of GlasGLOW.

 Last year, we bought a much-needed bus for Highpark Primary School & LCR to allow those with additional needs the freedom to take part in school trips, leisure activities and getting out into the world.
 This year, we'll be idenfitifying another capital project to support those in need, and will once again donate 1,000 tickets over the course of our run to those who might not normally be able to attend events like ours.